expo/expo/docs/pages/build-reference/simulators.md

 > The `distribution` field works identically in managed and generic projects.

-## Installing your build the simulator
+## Installing your build on the simulator

 > If you haven't installed or run the iOS simulator before, follow the [iOS simulator guide](/workflow/ios-simulator.md) before proceeding.